Table of Contents

-On the other side, the bottom part of the dashboard, tracking the ARPU, CLV, and CAC, provides a snapshot of how these metrics developed in the last 12 weeks so you can dig deeper and find trends and patterns that will help improve your performance.
-Getting all this information together in an interactive weekly sales report like this one enables you to compare these important numbers and monitor if you are on track to meet your goals.
+On the other side, the bottom part of the dashboard, tracking the ARPU, CLV, and CAC, provides a snapshot of how these metrics developed in the last 12 weeks so you can dig deeper and find trends and patterns that will improve your progress.
+Getting all this information together in an interactive weekly executive report like this one enables you to compare these important numbers and monitor if you are on track to meet your goals.
 In the long run, you will augment your operational management and improve your profit margins.

 4. Weekly Hospital Report